cschreib/kmos-scripts/README.md

 Alternatively, you can look for detections yourself, by scanning the cube by eye.
 This is tedious: there are about two thousands of spectral elements, and you should inspect each of them one by one...
 If you know where your source is located in the IFU (for example if you see it in the collapsed continuum images), then you can try to extract a spectrum there (see, e.g., next section) and look for lines in the extracted spectrum.
 This is fine.
 However most of the time when dealing with distant galaxies, they are not detected in the continuum.
 Worse, even though you know their coordinates, you can never be sure of the astrometry of your IFU, and you may look at the wrong place...
 Lastly, you cannot rule out that the emission line geometry of your object may differ substantially from the continuum geometry, such that even with a perfect astrometry there could be offsets between the continuum and the line emission.

 For these reasons I have developed a small tool to blindly search for detections in KMOS cubes.
-It performs both spectral and spatial smoothing to enhance the S/N, and computes the uncertainties from the data themselves (rather than relying on the uncertainties provided by the pipeline, which can prove to be underestimated; still you can choose to use it if you wish).
+It performs both spectral and spatial smoothing to enhance the S/N. In a second step, it tries to combine these detections into "sources", and then performs a redshift search by comparing the detected spectral features of a given source against a database of known emission lines.
 This tool is called `cdetect`.

 Here is how you would use it.